All Episodes

 Certain people, I remember Madeline Albright was part of the group when the Berlin Wall fell.

-That the people in Russia, the old Soviet bloc, they had they'd been living under communism for so long, they weren't gonna know what to do with freedom.
+There are a lot of liberals that were very worried about that, that the people in Russia, the old Soviet bloc, they'd been living under communism for so long, they weren't going to know what to do with freedom.

 And they wouldn't be able to handle it.

-Meaning without shepherds in their lives, they wouldn't be able to know what to do day to day.
+Meaning, without shepherds in their lives, they wouldn't be able to know what to do day to day.

-So that's my Madeline Albright.
+So that's Madeline Albright.

 It's not good that the U.S. the only superpower.